alsalafiyyah/alsalafiyyah.github.io/_posts/shirk/2020-09-15-rule-on-make-vow-for-waly.md

 lang: en
 source: Fatwas of the Permanent Committee no. 315
 excerpt: "The guidance of the Messenger (peace be upon him) in visiting the graves is clear in Sahih Hadiths (Hadiths that have been transmitted by people known for their uprightness and exactitude; free from eccentricity and blemish)."
-category: [bidahs, prophets]
+category: [tawassul, prophets]
+note: true
 muftis:
   chairman:
-    - name: Shaykh Abdul-Razzaq Al-Afify
+    - name: Shaykh Abdul-Razzaq Al-Afifi
       url: /biography/afifi/
   members:
     - name: Shaykh Abdullah ibn Mani'